vinayak323/botframework-sdk/Orchestrator/docs/NLRModels.md

 The following prebuilt language models are now available in [versions repository][2].

-See the [References](#references) section for technical descriptions of the AI technology behind the models .

-See the [References](#references) section for technical descriptions of the AI technology behind the models .
+See the [References](#references) section for technical descriptions of the AI technology behind the models.

 ## Default Models